-The "Ethical Management Procedures and Conduct Guidelines" was approved at the first board of directors' meeting in 2021 (March 25, 2022).
+The "Ethical Management Procedures and Conduct Guidelines" was approved at the first board of directors' meeting in 2021 (March 25, 2021).

-The implementation of the Company's ethical management in 2022:
+The implementation of the Company's ethical management in 2023:

-- 1.Compliance with laws and regulations is the basic premise of ethical management: Conducted the director's "2022 annual promotion of insider trading and prevention" and "2022 annual promotion of ethical management and codes of ethical conduct and compliance with laws and regulations" for a total of 1 hour and 8 participants. - 2.
-All employees of the company were required to read the "Corporate Governance Related Guidelines and Procedures for 111" (including legal compliance education, honest business practices and ethical behavior guidelines, human rights education, gender equality in the workplace, and prevention of sexual harassment in the workplace) materials.
-During the dissemination process, three management personnel spent one hour reading the materials, while two departmental and section managers spent one hour reading.
-Below the section manager level, including security personnel, 12 employees spent 0.5 hours reading the materials. - 3.Case of violation of ethical management: 0 case - 4.Stakeholder assurance and recusal of interest: Employee communication (2 labor-management meetings), shareholder/investor communication (1 conference), and recusal of interests (3 matters of recusal of directors' interests)
+- 1. Compliance with laws and regulations is the basic premise of ethical management: Conducted the director's and senior executive "2023 annual promotion of insider trading and prevention" and "2023 annual promotion of ethical management and codes of ethical conduct and compliance with laws and regulations" for a total of 1 hour and 9 participants.
+(8 directors + 1 supervisor) - 2.
+Circulate the 2023 annual "Corporate Governance Related Codes and Operating Procedures" promotional materials to all employees of the company (including legal compliance education and promotion, integrity management and ethical code of conduct, human rights education, gender equality at work, and prevention of sexual harassment in the workplace, etc.).
+Directors and managers read 8 times in 1 hour, department and section supervisors read 6 times in 1 hour, and employees below section supervisors (including guards) read 9 times in 0.5 hours. - 3.Case of violation of ethical management: 0 case - 4.Stakeholder assurance and recusal of interest: Employee communication (4 labor-management meetings), shareholder/investor communication (1 conference), and recusal of interests (4 matters of recusal of directors' interests)